Jwookie55/BeachCoders-test/README.md

 # BeachCoders-test
-a test to show how github works
+a test to show how github work

+This is our first repo

+##new commit
+this is a test commit